 Following preparation to ensure that all the animals and archives were well protected, the institution closed on Friday, September 8.
-It will reopen on Friday, September 15, with free admission for children through Sunday, September 17, with a canned food donation.
+It reopened on Friday, September 15, with free admission for children through Sunday, September 17, with a canned food donation.
 Free admission is also being provided to families of first responders and power company employees through Sunday.

 Harbor Branch Oceanographic Institute, Ocean Discovery Center